 We wish to thank and acknowledge everyone who has contributed to this work, without which this report would not have been possible.

-We are grateful to all those who participated in the definition phase of the He Ara Oranga Wellbeing Outcomes Framework that guides this report, including the Initial Commission, the Expert Advisory Group, and the many organisations that provided input and feedback.
+We are grateful to all those who participated in the definition phase of the He Ara Oranga Wellbeing Outcomes Framework that guides this report, including the Initial Commission(external link), the Expert Advisory Group(external link), and the many organisations that provided input and feedback.

 The Access and Choice programme has a particular focus on people with mild-to-moderate mental health and addiction needs.
 It aims to improve access to primary mental health, wellbeing, and addiction services, including in Kaupapa Māori, Pacific, youth, general practice, and community settings.

 The overall programme is on schedule, with the rollout of integrated primary mental health and addiction services proceeding as planned.
-However, the Commission would like to see the rollout of services for Māori, Pacific peoples, and youth accelerated.
-It also wants Youth services prioritised and delivered in ways and settings that are acceptable and accessible to young people.
+However, we would like to see the rollout of services for Māori, Pacific peoples, and youth accelerated.
+We also want outh services prioritised and delivered in ways and settings that are acceptable and accessible to young people.

 Our key findings show that as of 30 June 2021, there are:

-For the news story that accompanies this report, click here.
+For the news story that accompanies this report, click here(external link).

 We would like to thank our external peer reviewers for their guidance and advice, and the time they gave to strengthen our report.